 Firstly, let’s look at this from a technical perspective.
-Ice cream is by definition a solid.
+Ice cream is by definition a solid like cheese.
 This is because of it’s form; it is not a liquid.
 It’s a solid, which makes ice cream technically a food.

 However, there’s more to this question that just; is ice cream food?
 This is because it really depends on the temperature that your ice cream is.
 Is there a certain low temperature that your ice cream goes to, that it transforms from a food to a drink?